-That structure
+That structure contains all of the information about the characteristic that I want to write to.

-Each characteristic in the GATT server … which is running on the GAP peripheral is identified by a 128 BIT UUID… wow!!! that is 16 bytes… that is a bunch.
+Each characteristic in the GATT server which is running on the GAP peripheral is identified by a 128 BIT UUID… wow!!! that is 16 bytes… that is a bunch.
 Rather than send 16 bytes in every transaction BLE creates a 1 byte alias for the UUID that is called a handle.
-The mapping of handles to UUID is sorted out during service discovery… which I will tell you more about a little later.
+The mapping of handles to UUIDs is sorted out during service discovery… which I will tell you more about a little later.

-The bottom line is that for us to write the LED brightness characterstic we need to specify handle… and it turns out that the Cypress BLE stack figures that out for you and stores it in this crazy array.
+The bottom line is that for us to write the LED brightness characteristic we need to specify the handle… and it turns out that the Cypress BLE stack figures that out for you and stores it in this crazy array.
+This is the first thing that we save in our structure.

-Next we need to give a pointer to the value… we need to tell it how long it is… 1 byte….
-And we need to tell it which connection.
-Remember when we set things up we configured only one connection at a time.. so I hardcoded the connection.
+Next, we need to give a pointer to the value… we need to tell it how long it is… 1 byte… those both go into our structure next.
+Then we need to tell it which connection.
+Remember when we set things up we configured only one connection at a time… so I hardcoded the connection.
+That's the last bit of information that our structure needs.

-Once all of that is setup I can call the write function… and if it doesn’t work I printout an error.
+Once all of that is setup I can finally call the write function… and if it doesn’t work I printout an error.

 The next function we will write is called findAdvInfo.
 This function parses through a BLE advertising packet and looks for the name and the service UUID.
-The format of these advertising packets is specified by the Bluetooth sig… but it is pretty simple.
+The format of these advertising packets is specified by the Bluetooth SIG… but it is pretty simple.
 When you get an advertising packet you know the total length.
 The packet is then divided up into a variable number of fields.
 The first byte is the length of the first field.
 The second byte is the type of field… then the next length minus 1 bytes is the data.
 This means you can scan through the packet and look at each of the fields to find what you are looking for.

-Remember from the last project that the Cypress BLE component has a cool tool for looking at advertising packets.
-Let me show the advertising packet that you specified in the that project… so open up simple ble peripheral… then open the schematic… then double click on the BLE… then go to the GAP settings… and finally the advertising packet.
+Luckily, the Cypress BLE component has a cool tool for looking at advertising packets.
+Let me show the advertising packet that you specified in the Simple BLE Peripheral project… first, open the project… then open the schematic… then double click on the BLE… then go to the GAP settings… and finally the advertising packet.
 This is cool.
 You can see the total length of the packet is 28 bytes.
-It has three fields in it.. the first field is 3 bytes long, the second is 7 bytes long… and the last is 18 bytes.
-On this tool you can see the other types of fields … All of these field types are specified by the Bluetooth sig… but I am only interested in name fields… which you can see right here is 0x09 and the service UUID is 0x07.
+It has three fields in it… the first field is 3 bytes long, the second is 7 bytes long… and the last is 18 bytes.
+On this tool you can see the other types of fields … All of these field types are specified by the Bluetooth SIG… but I am only interested in the name field… which you can see right here is 0x09 and the service UUID field which is 0x07.

-Now that we know what we the advertising packet looks like, lets go write the parser.
-First I am going to store the name and name length… and UUID and UUID length into a structure.. so lets declare that structure.
+Now that we know what we the advertising packet looks like, let's go write the parser.
+First, I am going to store the name and name length… and UUID and UUID length into a structure… so let's declare that structure.

-Then I am going to make the function… which will return void… and will take pointer to an array of data of type uint8_t and a length… those are just the raw bytes of the advertising packet.
+Then I am going to make the function… which will return void… and will take pointer to an array of data of type uint8_t… those are just the raw bytes of the advertising packet… and the length of the packet.

-First, ill zero out my structure.
+First, I'll zero out my structure.